 - Understand what concrete lift drawings need to provide to make field crews successful

-- Learn how to develop a process and engage people in the lift drawing process to make it successful for all concrete team members
+- Learn how to engage people in and develop the lift drawing process to make it successful for all concrete team members

 - Learn how to use data in the concrete lift drawings model to save time and increase quality in the layout process